Claudia2333/Liquefaction-assessment/README.md

 ** Input files
 The file groundwater.xlsx contains the coordinates of the site and its corresponding groundwater table depth.The file soil-CC.txt and soil-NC.txt contain the parameters for soil layers within a depth of 20m for CC and NC method, respectively.
 ** How to run
-Rename the .py file to remove spaces, and change the corresponding .txt file name to tuceng.txt or change the file name in the code.
 Place the input files and the .py file in the same folder to run the program.
 Run the code with the given example files, and the programe will complete in under 30 seconds.
 ** Expected output
 The output would be the liquefaction potential index of the sites in order.